Why are we running this project?

 Actors of Urban Change has been conducted 2013-2019 as a program by the Robert Bosch Stiftung in cooperation with MitOst e.V.
 The fourth program round 2019-21 is conducted by MitOst e.V. and supported by the Robert Bosch Stiftung.

-After two stages (since 2013) of the program, the network counts more than 60 alumni from 20 European cities and 17 countries.
-The third stage (2017-2019) welcomes another 30 actors from 10 new cities and six new European countries.
+After three stages (since 2013) of the program, the network counts more than 90 actors from 30 European cities and 23 countries.
+The fourth round (2017-2019) welcomes another 30 actors from seven new cities and five new European countries.
 They benefit from networking opportunities within the program as well as from activities of the Robert Bosch Kulturmanager Network, the Bosch Alumni Network and MitOst e.V.